-Planning for the 2013 BEAT Institute Think Tank is currently underway.
-We will not be holding the week long institute this summer, however, you may click on some of the presentations below from previous institutes to learn more about the individual topics.
+The 2013 BEAT Institute Think Tank was a huge success.
+We are currently writing up the results in manuscripts to highlight the discussions and ideas.
+We are continuing to look for more funding to hold future institutes.
+In the meantime, you may click on some of the presentations below from previous institutes to learn more about the individual topics.
 Also, you can look at some of the BEAT alumni work.

 Nutrition and Built Environment Overview (Glanz)